 Otherwise you might be able to claim compensation.

 You cannot claim compensation simply because the value of your investment falls.

 You can buy a whole-of-life policy from a financial adviser or directly from an insurer.

 Friendly Societies (member-run mutual benefit organisations) are another option.

-Their whole-of-life policies may offer some additional tax advantages although the amounts of money that can be paid into them is very limited.
+Their whole-of-life policies might offer some additional tax advantages although the amounts of money that can be paid into them is very limited.

 Keep in mind that these are complex financial products.
 If you don’t understand what a policy is offering – or if you’re unsure whether these policies are a good fit for your needs – speak to a financial adviser before you buy.

-With some planning, your dependants may be able to receive the lump sum tax-free.
+With some planning, your dependents might be able to receive the lump sum tax-free.

 If things go wrong